LouisCharlesC/safe/README.md

 * Lockable object: an object that exhibits the Lockable interface: lock, try_lock and unlock.
 * Safe object: Hides the value object until you lock the lockable object.
 * Lock object: an object that manages a lockable object.
 Examples are std::lock_guard and std::unique_lock.
-* Access object: locks the lockable object and gives access to the value object.
+* Access object: a Lock object that also gives access to the value object.
 * Locking behavior: the combination of the lockable object and the lock object define the locking behavior.
 In safe, there are two axes of locking behavior: lock_guard vs unique_lock, and shared vs exclusive access.
 To achieve shared locking, you need both a shared lockable (e.g. c++17's std::shared_mutex) and a shared lock (e.g. c++14's shared_unique_lock and boost's shared_lock_guard).
-The read-only Access class complements these by only providing const access to the value.
+To enforce the read-only aspect of shared locking use ReadOnly for the ReadOrWrite template parameter of your Access objects.
 ## Main features:
 ### 1. Choose any lockable and lock that fit your needs!
 The Safe class is templated on the lockable object: use std::mutex, std::shared_mutex (c++17), name it!